bryanro/recipes/main/ramen.md

 2. Add the carrots and mushrooms, and simmer until they soften, about a minute, stirring frequently.
 3. Add the broth, Sriracha sauce, and soy sauce.
 Stir, and bring to a simmer; let it go for about five minutes.
 4. Place the Ramen noodles into the pot of simmering broth and allow to cook for approx. 2-3 minutes, or until cooked and tender.
+5. Turn the stove off and add the cream.
-5. Optionally add the toppings.
+6. Optionally add the toppings.

 ## Source